OpenDroneMap/WebODM/README.md

 WebODM has the ability to automatically request and install a SSL certificate via [Let’s Encrypt](https://letsencrypt.org/), or you can manually specify your own key/certificate pair.

- - Setup your server DNS so that it resolves to the IP of your machine (webodm.myorg.com --> ip of server)
+ - Setup your DNS record (webodm.myorg.com --> IP of server).
- - Make sure port 80 and 443 are open to the outside
+ - Make sure port 80 and 443 are open.
  - Run the following:

 ```bash